250 West 139th Street

 Additional features of this building include: Newly Installed Concrete Pointing of Foundation, Newly Restored Privacy Wall for Back Patio, Private Alley Parking for Two, Townhouse plus Lot Next Door, Drains and Sewer Lines Cleaned, Historic Wrought Iron Gate and Hand Rails, Newly Cemented Back Patio, Private Alley Trash Pick Up, Original Fireplace Mantles, and Fantastic Sunlit Interior.

-Uptown, from 110th Street to 155th Street, from the East River to Manhattan and St. Nicholas Avenues.
+Uptown, from 110th Street to the Harlem River, from 5th Avenue to St. Nicholas Avenues.

-Harlem is enjoying a new renaissance — an explosion of development.
-Harlem residents are also finding a new range of shopping options, as 125th Street, once known for its independent bazaars that offered anything and everything for sale, is now also home to uptown sites for chains such as Disney, HandM, and Old Navy.
-There’s easy access to retail from such beautiful architectural enclaves as Harlem’s “Striver’s Row,” which features townhouses — many with multiple fireplaces and to-die-for molding — designed by the famous firm of McKim, Mead and White.
+Harlem is enjoying a new renaissance — an explosion of new development.
+Harlem residents are also finding a new range of shopping options, as 125th Street, once known for its independent bazaars that offered anything and everything for sale, is now also home to Uptown sites for chains.
+Beautiful architectural enclaves feature townhouses — many with multiple fireplaces and gorgeous molding — designed by the famous firm of McKim, Mead and White.